diannedejesus/debt_tracker/readme.md

 Funtionality
 - [X] merge view: edit so it displays all payments even if no more bills are due
+- [X] set limits for dates that are entered: payments/edit, debt/edit
 - verify if it should add future bills if payments exceed currently dued.
-- verify how secure a chosen password is.
-- set limits for dates that are entered: payments/edit, debt/edit

 <!-- Secondary Goals, Wishlist Feature, Future -->